Musicals101.com

 Of the Queen's Navee!

-Conquering Pirates
+Conquering the Pirates

 Pirates of Penzance posterA poster for the original production of The Pirates of Penzance.

 Pirates is the story of Fredrick, a young man who was accidentally apprenticed to a band of pirates.
 He falls in love with a Major General's ward and tries to atone for his past by plotting the destruction of his former comrades.
-When it turns out the soft-hearted pirates are really "noblemen who have gone wrong," they and a relieved Frederick marry the multitudinous wards of a rather "Modern Major General."
+When it turns out the soft-hearted pirates are really "noblemen who have gone wrong," they and a relieved Frederick marry the multitudinous wards of a rather "Modern Major General" who doesn't know the difference between "a Mauser rifle and a javelin."
 The success of Pirates confirmed Gilbert and Sullivan's place in popular culture.
 The amazing thing was that they were just getting started.

-They next took aim at artistic snobbery in Patience (1881 - 578), the story of a pretentious poet who dazzles every woman except the simple dairy maid he desires.
-The comedy centered on the school of writers and artists whose obsession with beauty had come to be known as "aestheticism."
+Gilbert & Sullivan next took aim at artistic snobbery in Patience (1881 - 578), the story of a pretentious poet who dazzles every woman in an English town except the only one he desires, a simple dairy maid.
+The comedy targets here were the "aesthetes," a London-based group of colorful writers and artists obsessed with beauty.
 To make sure Americans would understand this essentially British phenomenon, D'Oyly Carte sent famous aesthete Oscar Wilde on a lecture tour of the U.S., keeping him one city ahead of the Patience tour.
-The resulting public reaction helped to make Patience a hit in the States.
+The resulting publicity helped to make Patience a hit in the States.

 How They Worked

-Before rehearsals, Gilbert would work out stage movements on a model stage using small blocks of wood to represent the actors, then teach this blocking to the cast.
-He forbade ad-libbing or the addition of any unauthorized stage business during a run.
-Gilbert was assisted in this by his wife Lucy, who made frequent return visits to the Savoy and gave her husband detailed reports on the performances.
+Once a production was set, Gilbert forbade ad-libbing or the addition of any unauthorized stage business.
+He was assisted in this by his wife Lucy, who made frequent return visits to the Savoy and gave her husband detailed reports on the performances.

 For further reading on Gilbert's literary and directorial methods, see Jane W. Stedman's W.S.
 Gilbert: A Classic Victorian and His Theatre (New York: Oxford University Press, 1996).